 - Are answer choices listed in one line in a vertical list?

-- Have you set up extended time in Blackboard if necessary?
+- Have you set up extended time in Canvas if necessary?